Inverness: Industrial Revolution, the World Wars and end of the millennium

 During World War One, the U.S. Navy opened a naval base US Naval Base 18 at the Muirtown Basin on the Caledonian Canal.
 It was a final stage in constructing anti-submarine mines for the North Sea Mine Barrage, a 230 mile long and 25 mile wide minefield between Orkney and Norway, with USNB 18 contributing at least 70,000 mines.
 This base was also connected to the rail network with large sidings temporarily laid over a field behind the nearby Merkinch Primary School.
-This yard was marshalled by a LB&SCR A1 class Terrier' No.38 "Millwall", loaned by the Admiralty, and sold on to the Glen Albyn distillery following the conflicts end.
+This yard was marshalled by a LB&SCR A1 class Terrier' No.38 "Millwall", loaned by the Admiralty, and sold on to the Glen Albyn distillery following the conflict's end.
 The canal was also used heavily by fishing vessels as a shortcut from East to West in order to dodge the Imperial German Navy U-boats patrolling the North Coast.

 The Rose Street drill hall was completed in around 1908.
 On 7 September 1921, the first UK Cabinet meeting to be held outside London took place in the Inverness Town House, when David Lloyd George, on holiday in Gairloch, called an emergency meeting to discuss the situation in Ireland.
 The Inverness Formula composed at this meeting was the basis of the Anglo-Irish Treaty.

 Prior to World War Two, air travel came to Inverness, in the form of the Longman Aerodrome in 1933, becoming the hub for Highland Airways, providing connections to Orkney and Wick, however this didn't last long as Highland Airways was absorbed into Scottish Airways in 1938, with the Aerodrome being requisitioned by the Royal Air Force after the declaration of war on Germany the following year, forming RAF Inverness.
 Following the war, the airport returned to civilian use, before shutting down in 1947 over safety concerns due to its size; it moved to the former RAF Dalcross, where it remains to day, with the former airfield quickly being swallowed up under an industrial estate.